nylki/lindenmayer/README.md

 // lsys.iterate() === FFXFF
 ```

+The `info` object includes:
+- `index`: the index inside the axiom
+- `currentAxiom`: the current full axiom/word
+- `part`: the current part (symbol or object) the production is applied on.
+This is especially useful if you are using parametric L-Systems (see last chapter) to have access to parameters of a symbol.

 For a shorter notation you could use the ES6 feature of [object destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) (has support in most modern browsers):
 ```.js
 lsys.setProduction('F', ({index}) => index === 2  ?
 'X' : false);